jl-n/open-projection/notes.md

 - Make download aspect ratio match projected map
 - Ensure text is sized reasonably at all map sizes
+- Question mark popup for the "about this project"

+#Maybe for the future:
 - Add radio boxes to enable (or disable) various map layers
-- Question mark popup for the "about this project"
 - Hide toolbar
+- Would be cute (and part of another quick project) to make a small globe avatar react npm package

 #First release MVP goal:
-- geolocation
+- geolocation DONE
-- Url encoded parameters
+- Url encoded parameters DONE
 - Two or three color themes?
+DONE

 # Further notes:
 What makes the Mapbox (and other maps) look nice is the land has shaded contours of elevation, and the land has shaded areas of green to pale to indicate climate